-Pre-fabricated Special Moment Frames built to resist lateral forces from high wind and earthquake loads.
+Pre-fabricated Special Moment Frames installed in existing structures to resist lateral earthquake forces.

 Whether required by an ordinance, or chosen to increase the resiliency of a building, Hardy Frame Shear Wall Systems provide solutions.

 For San Francisco, according to the Structural Engineers Association of Northern California the USGS predicts that there is a 63% chance another large earthquake will strike San Francisco in the next 30 years.
 “The intensity is expected to rival those of the 1989 Loma Prieta Earthquake.”

 It is estimated that 43% to 85% of soft-story buildings will be uninhabitable following a major earthquake, potentially displacing 58,000 residents, 2,000 businesses, and 7,000 employees.

 As of today, these following cities have adopted soft-story retrofit ordinances that require building owners to make improvements: San Francisco, Berkeley, Oakland, and Los Angeles.
 There is already talk about other California cities adopting similar laws.